James C. Hormel: Philanthropy and advocacy

 In 1981, he was one of the founders of the Human Rights Campaign.
 He was a member of the boards of directors of the San Francisco Chamber of Commerce and the American Foundation for AIDS Research.
 Hormel contributed $500,000 to fund the creation of the James C. Hormel Gay & Lesbian Center at the San Francisco Public Library in 1996 (renamed the James C. Hormel LGBTQIA Center in 2016).

 Hormel participated in numerous events, including a conference organized in 2004 by Amnesty International in the frame of the Geneva Gay Pride.
 In 2010 he was given the Lifetime Achievement Grand Marshal Award by San Francisco Pride Board of Directors for his LGBT activism over several decades.

 Personal life and death

 Hormel's brother, Geordie Hormel, was a musician and recording studio proprietor.
-Hormel was married to Alice Turner, now a retired psychologist, for ten years before coming out of the closet.
+James Hormel was married to Alice Turner, now a retired psychologist, for ten years before coming out of the closet.
+They were married from 1956 to 1965.
 Hormel had five children, fourteen grandchildren, and five great-grandchildren.
 He lived in San Francisco, California, with his spouse Michael Peter Nguyen Araque.

 James Hormel died in San Francisco on August 13, 2021, at the age of 88.